Classify each of the following mixtures as homogeneous or heterog... | Channels for Pearson+

 Textbook Question

-Classify each of the following mixtures as homogeneous or heterogeneous: (3.1)b. herbal tea
+Classify each of the following mixtures as homogeneous or heterogeneous: (3.1)c. vegetable oil

 Verified step by step guidance